SummaryRead the full fact sheet

 - spontaneous miscarriage in pregnancy

 - – lodgement of the fertilised egg in the slender fallopian tube instead of the uterine lining

 - hormonal disorders – conditions such as hypothyroidism (low levels of thyroxine), polycystic ovarian syndrome (PCOS) and hyperprolactinemia can disrupt the menstrual cycle

 - ovulatory dysfunction – this is when the ovary does not release an egg each month.
 Most commonly, this occurs at either end of a woman's reproductive years, either during puberty or at menopause

-- endometriosis – the cells lining the uterus (endometrial cells) can travel to, attach and grow elsewhere in the body, most commonly within the peritoneal cavity (including on the outside of the uterus or on the ovarian surface)
+- – the cells lining the uterus (endometrial cells) can travel to, attach and grow elsewhere in the body, most commonly within the peritoneal cavity (including on the outside of the uterus or on the ovarian surface)

-- infection – including chlamydia or pelvic inflammatory disease (PID)
+- infection – including or

 - medication – may include anticoagulants, which hinder the clotting ability of the blood; phenothiazides, which are antipsychotic tranquilisers; and tricyclic antidepressants, which affect serotonin uptake

 - – is a contraceptive device that acts as a foreign body inside the uterus and prompts heavier periods

 - hormonal contraceptives – may include the combined oral contraceptive pill, injections of a long-acting synthetic progesterone, a rod containing slow-release progesterone (implanted in the upper arm), or intrauterine system devices (progesterone-releasing contraceptive devices inserted into the uterus).
 The progesterone-only treatments commonly cause spotting